Pundit likens Carson to Wu-Tang Clan rapper

 Carson is President-elect Donald Trump's nominee to lead the Department of Housing and Urban Development.

-"Leadership skills are not transferable," argued Lamont.
+"Leadership skills are not transferable," argued Hill.

 "Like Ghostface Killah is the leader of Wu-Tang Clan.
 Right?
 Lebron James is the leader of Cleveland Claveliers.
 Doesn't mean they should be the leader of Housing and Urban Development."